llee454/hornet-website/modules/block/Readme.md

   * elementIndex, a positive integer
   * id, an Id string
-  * elements, JQuery HTML Element Set
+  * elements, JQuery HTML Element array
   * and done, a function that does not accept any arguments.